shawnsoltesz/RhythmsGonnaGetYou/README.md

 INSERT INTO "Albums" ("Title", "IsExplicit", "ReleaseDate", "NameId", "SongTitleId") VALUES ("Rocket Man", No, 1980, 1, NULL);

-**How do we get and assign FK while adding data?
-Do we search for it first and add to our query?
-What if an Album doesn't have a song assigned yet.
-Populate with NULL?**

 Add a song to an album

 INSERT INTO "Songs" ("TrackNumber", "Title", "Duration") VALUES (4, "Yellow Brick Road", 04:53);